-The original recipe also calls for chili peppers, which are a great addition.
-But if you don’t like spicy food, peppers are not a mandatory ingredient.
+The original recipe also calls for chili peppers which are a great addition.
+But if you’re not a fan of spicy foods, peppers are not a mandatory ingredient.

 - 1 cup (240 ml) canola oil